Education, Health, Livelihoods

 Conservation Education in Local Communities

 Another important aspect of the Fossey Fund’s work to save gorillas involves working with local communities near gorilla habitat.
 In Rwanda, this is important because human population density is very high and very close to the protected areas where the gorillas live.
-In Congo, people are still dependent on the forest for food and other basic needs.
+In Congo, people still are dependent on the forest for food and other basic needs.
 By working together, communities can become more aware and able to participate in critical conservation efforts.

 We do this in many ways, including working with key community leaders and even suspected poachers, and by bringing general educational opportunities to local people.
 Here are some of the highlights: